freetonik/Quantum-Computing-For-Software-Engineers/book.md

   ret void
 }
 ```
+\pagebreak

 # Chapter 6.
 Hybrid computation

-## What is quantum-classical hybrid computation

 In any discussion about practicalities of running quantum algorithms, there is always an elephant in the room: hybrid computation.
 For a huge portion of useful algorithms, and even for quantum error correction, a combination of quantum and non-quantum (classical) computation is required.

+## What is quantum-classical hybrid computation

-This can be as simple as classical control where a measurement result from one qubit controls the flow of execution akin to a simple if/then statement.
+A "hybrid algorithm" is a very wide term.
+It can be as simple as classical control where a measurement result from one qubit controls the flow of execution akin to a simple if/then statement.
 Or it be a complex machine learning algorithm that needs to run as close to the quantum chip as possible to process some measurement results and affect the parameters of the subsequent gates.
 Overall, this is still an unsolved problem.

 There are 3 distinct types of hybrid computing.
 Note that this categorization is not an industry standard, and different people may mean different things when they say "hybrid".
 Heck, even words like "calibration" and "circuit" are ambiguous sometimes.
 This just shows, again, how young the industry is.